Parviz Ghelichkhani: International career

 Ghelichkhani made his debut for the Iranian national team in the 1964 Summer Olympics match against East Germany.
-Aged 19, Ghelichkhani was the youngest Iranian player at those Games.
+Aged 17, Ghelichkhani was the youngest Iranian player at those Games.
 Later he was Iran's captain at the 1972 and 1976 Summer Olympics.

-Ghelichkhani won the Asian Nations Cup three consecutive times with Iran, in 1968 (where he scored the 2–1 victory goal), in 1972, and in 1976, when he captained the team.
+He won the Asian Nations Cup three consecutive times with Iran, in 1968 (where he scored the 2–1 victory goal), in 1972, and in 1976, when he captained the team.
 In 1966 he won the silver medal of the Asian Games in Thailand, in 1974 he captained the Iranian team to win the football tournament of the Asian Games in Tehran.